 An internship with TWC2 gives you the following experience:

-- Learn about the laws and regulations that apply to low-wage foreign workers and how they are implemented or not implemented.
+- Insight into the laws and regulations that apply to low-wage foreign workers and how they are implemented or not implemented;

-- All interns are expected to have a special project of their own using their unique skills or areas of knowledge.
+All interns are also expected to have a special project of their own using their unique skills or areas of knowledge.
 This must be completed at the end of the internship.

 Please note before sending in your application:

-- On a case-by-case basis a shorter attachment of 6 weeks can be considered if applicant is prepared to work a 5 day week.
+TWC2 expects a basic minimum commitment of at least eight weeks on a four-working-days-per-week basis.
+On a case-by-case basis a shorter attachment of six weeks can be considered if applicant is prepared to work five days per week.

-- Whether on 8-week or 6-week attachments, help out 2 evenings per week at our free meals programme in Little India.
-Join social workers and volunteers in the outreach event one Sunday afternoon per month.
+Whether on 8-week or 6-week attachments, interns are expected to help out two evenings per week at our free meal programme in Little India, and to join social workers and volunteers in the outreach event one Sunday afternoon per month.

-- No remuneration.
-TWC2 is only able to provide a SGD5 transport allowance for each day the intern reports for duty.
+TWC2 does not provide remuneration for internships.
+TWC2 is only able to provide a $5 (Singapore dollar five) transport allowance for each day the intern reports for duty.

-- Send an email to firstname.lastname@example.org with the header: Internship.
-Provide an up-to-date CV and the state clearly the period you are available.
+Please provide an up-to-date CV and state clearly the period you are available.

-- TWC2 internships are available round the year subject to a cap set by the physical space of our office.
-The busy period is from May through August when we get more applications than we can accommodate.
+TWC2 internships are available round the year.
+The high-demand period is from May through August when we get more applications than we can accommodate due to the limited space in the office.
 It pays to apply early if you are choosing to intern during this peak period.